 Governor Speed Limiting

-Choose Enabled to use a maximum average road speed in route calculations (use the 55 mph default or enter your own custom speed).
+Choose Enabled to use a maximum average road speed in route travel time calculations. (se the 55 mph default or enter your own custom speed).
 This speed overrides all other road speeds used in route calculations when they are higher than the governor setting.

 Choose Enabled to allow Site information, including entrance and exit gates, to be used in Routing.
 Sites are created in Content Tools and shared with PC*MILER Web for use in routing.